-Thor: Ragnarok is a 2017 American superhero film based on the Marvel Comics character Thor, produced by Marvel Studios and distributed by Walt Disney Studios Motion Pictures.
-It is the sequel to 2011’s Thor and 2013’s Thor: The Dark World, and is the seventeenth film in the Marvel Cinematic Universe (MCU).
+Spider-Man: Far From Home is a 2019 American superhero film based on the Marvel Comics character Spider-Man.
+It is the sequel to Spider-Man: Homecoming (2017) and the twenty-third film in the Marvel Cinematic Universe (MCU). (wiki)

 timespace coordinates: Kree Empire’s capital planet of Hala, 8K1M.YY67A47+58E698L / planet C-53 Terran Homeworld CO53.FR45887+125X47 (1995 California, Louisiana)

 Captain Marvel is the name of several superheroes appearing in American comic books published by Marvel Comics.
 Most of these versions exist in Marvel’s main shared universe, known as the Marvel Universe. (read more)

 It is the first animated feature film in the Spider-Man franchise, and is set in a shared multiverse called the “Spider-Verse”, which has alternate universes.
 The film was directed by Bob Persichetti, Peter Ramsey, and Rodney Rothman from a screenplay by Phil Lord and Rothman and a story by Lord.
 The film stars Shameik Moore, Jake Johnson, Hailee Steinfeld, Mahershala Ali, Brian Tyree Henry, Lily Tomlin, Luna Lauren Velez, John Mulaney, Kimiko Glenn, Nicolas Cage, and Liev Schreiber.
 In Spider-Man: Into the Spider-Verse, Miles Morales becomes one of many Spider-Men as they team up to save New York City from Kingpin.